 Return on Investment

-ROI is one of the most important metrics chief financial officers track.
+ROI is one of the most important CFO KPIs to track.
 Return on investment is a popular metric often used by CFOs and financial managers to evaluate the profitability of how well an investment performed.

 Return on Investment = (Current Value of Investment – Cost of Investment) / Cost of Investment